sixtycat/Artificial-Neural-Network/README.md

 The layers are set in the list using the unit number such as [784,64,64,10].
 The first is input layer, the last is output layer.
 Softmax and cross entropy is used.

 Pay attention to the Path you'll be use.

+The net is a dictionary, the key for each layer is "'layer_wbaz' + str(i)", where i is an positive integer.

+The weight, bias, value_a, value_z are saved in the values corresponding to the keys.